Communities

 • If you're worried about it, don't use this light.
 Also consider the operating cost of such an inefficient light.
 Most of the cost of such bulbs are the operating expense, not the purchase price.
 Maybe you can hack the existing fixture to replace the bulb with an LED type.
 That might actually save you money in the long run, and will present less of a hazard.
 Since LEDs are more efficient, less power goes to heat for the same amount of light.

-#1: Initial revision by user avatar Olin Lathrop‭ · 2021-12-18T15:01:14Z (over 2 years ago)
+#1: Initial revision by user avatar Olin Lathrop‭ · 2021-12-18T15:01:14Z (almost 3 years ago)

 I'd say it's not the best design.
 Maybe that's why they discontinued it.